microsoft/qlib/README.md

 [Here](https://qlib.readthedocs.io/en/latest/advanced/alpha.html) is a tutorial to build dataset with `Qlib`.
 Your PR to build new Quant dataset is highly welcomed.

+# Learning Framework
+Qlib is high customizable and a lot of components is learnable.
+The learnable components are instances of `Forecast Model` and `Trading Agent`.
+They are learned based on the `Learning Framework` layer and then applied to multiple scenarios in `Workflow` layer.
+The learning framework leverages the `Workflow` layer as well(e.g. sharing `Information Extractor`, creating environments based on `Execution Env`).

+Based on learning paradigms, they can be categorized into reinforcement learning and supervised learning.

+For supervised learning, the detailed docs can be found [here](https://qlib.readthedocs.io/en/latest/component/model.html).

+For reinforcement learning, the detailed docs can be found [here](https://qlib.readthedocs.io/en/latest/component/rl.html).
+Qlib's RL learning framework leverages `Execution Env` in `Workflow` layer to create environments.
+It's worth noting that `NestedExecutor` is supported as well.
+This empowers users to optimize different level of strategies/models/agents together (e.g. optimizing an order execution strategy for a specific portfolios management strategy).

 # More About Qlib
 If you want to have a quick glance at the most frequently used components of qlib, you can try notebooks [here](examples/tutorial/).